ANALYZE Command

 FROM pg_stat_user_tables

-If last_autoanalyze is null or very old on an active table, autovacuum may be disabled or the table's autovacuum settings may need tuning.
+If last_autoanalyze is NULL or very old on an active table, autovacuum may be disabled or its threshold may need tuning:

-• After a bulk INSERT, COPY, or UPDATE that changes a large fraction of a table's rows.
+• After a bulk INSERT, COPY, or large UPDATE that modifies a large fraction of a table’s rows.

-• After creating a new index, to ensure the planner has fresh statistics for index selectivity estimates.
+• After creating a new index, so the planner has fresh statistics for index selectivity estimates.

 • When EXPLAIN ANALYZE shows large discrepancies between estimated and actual row counts.

-• After restoring a database from backup—pg_statistic is included in pg_dump, but may be stale.
+• After restoring a database from backup—pg_statistic data may be stale relative to the restored snapshot.

 Continue in Performance: VACUUM Command.